 Anticipating this meeting, I wrote this appreciation about what I believe American healthcare can learn from Italy in terms of how Italians make health via a key social determinant that bolsters public and individual wellness and resilience: good food, and especially Slow Food.

-Now look out image #2: the proportion of GDP spent on healthcare by OECD nation.
+Second, the proportion of GDP spent on healthcare by OECD nation.
 In 2016, the U.S. ranked as the biggest spender, allocating 17.8% of national spending on healthcare.
 Italy spent 8.9% of its GDP on healthcare.

 The simple math is that Italy devoted 50% less as a proportion of its national economy on healthcare as America did.